 Usually, I’m the one driving, making it difficult to scope out new spots to stop & eat at.
-Luckily, my cousin Fred was driving, which meant I could sit back and enjoy the ride around Westchester.
+Luckily, my cousin Fred was driving, so I could sit back and enjoy the ride around Westchester.

-Suddenly, I spotted out of the corner of my eye a restaurant I had never noticed before, A-Mari-Mix Fresh Mex Fusion (9700 Southwest 24th Street, Miami).
+Suddenly, I spotted out of the corner of my eye a restaurant I had never noticed before, A-Mari-Mix Fresh Mex Fusion (now at 13349 SW 42nd Street, Miami).
 We had just eaten lunch, so we weren’t stopping in, but the next day was wide open.

 I knew what I was eating after checking out their menu online.
 The one thing I didn’t expect was a Specials board for the day.
 I figured I would stick to the regular menu for my first visit.

 Since that first meal, it has become my go-to restaurant for every occasion.
 A-Mari-Mix is a mix of Mexican & Cuban food with a Miami twist.
 While the menu isn’t huge, their dishes are cooked with love and care.

 The appetizers game is strong at A-Mari-Mix.
 It’s tough to choose, but we order two different ones.
 The taquitos (with shredded chicken) are fried nice & crispy with just the right amount of cheese.